garrettmflynn/artifact/README.md

 ### GSoC Milestones
 1. [x] Release **GEN** as a Progressive Web App (PWA) for loading, annotating and exporting BIDS datasets on the browser
 2. [ ] Conduct usability testing with clinical neurophysiologists and determine interrater agreement
+    - Develop a simplified UI to gether feedback.
+Here is a slice of a dataset.
+Does it have an artifact?
+If so, what and where?
+    - Host a curated collection of datasets remotely.
+Allow users to submit us their annotations about them (from the web interface).
+    - Compare stored annotations
 3. [ ] Publish thorough documentation for released libraries
     - [ ] `bids-standard`: Manage BIDS datasets in the browser and Node.js
     - [ ] `neurowidgets`: A Web Component library for loading, visualizing and annotating EEG data